fetchai/ledger/README.md

 ## Getting Started

+A more complete guide is available in our [Getting Started Guide](docs/source/getting_started/index.rst).
+However, the following section outlines some of the initial steps.

-Ensure all the code along with the submodules has been checked out with the following commands:
+To get started, ensure all the code along with the submodules has been checked out with the following commands:

     git clone https://github.com/fetchai/ledger.git